Repost from 2015. Edited, updated, and corrected.

 This makes life much simpler for me.

-Losing God, the Bible, and the complex, never ending, sin list has allowed to realize, for the first time in many many years, that it is OK to be human.
+Losing God, the Bible, and the complex, never-ending sin list has allowed me to realize, for the first time in many, many years, that it is okay to be human.

 I suspect I will always have a Christian sin hangover.
-A lifetime of being beat over the head with an angry God, a dying Savior, and a divine rule book has left a lot of deep wounds.
+A lifetime of being beaten over the head with an angry God, a dying Savior, and a divine rule book has left a lot of deep wounds and scars.